 \subsubsection{Telescopes}

 Telescopes are suffixes of contexts, with the restriction that they may not contain locks.
-The judgement $\Gamma \vdash_\p \Theta \tel$ denotes that $\Theta$ is a telescope in context $\Gamma$.
-Formally, telescopes are an additional sort of the GAT, with formation rules saying that there is an empty one and they can be built by concatenating types.
+The judgement $\Gamma \vdash_\p \Theta \tel_{\;\!\ell}$ denotes that $\Theta$ is a telescope in context $\Gamma$ of `level $\ell$', where the latter means that $\ell$ is greater than or equal to the level of the types occurring in $\Theta$.
+We allow it to be strictly greater, and in particular allow an empty telescope to exist at all universe levels, for a reason to be explained in \cref{sec:teldisp}.
+Formally, telescopes are an additional level-indexed sort of the GAT, with formation rules saying that there is an empty one and they can be built by concatenating types.

 Just as with ordinary contexts, we regard these rules as generating telescopes \emph{`inductively'}, although this is not formally the case syntactically.
 We thus regard some other operation on telescopes as \emph{`defined'} when we specify rules for how it computes on these forms.
 This is justified in most models, where we do actually define the judgment of telescopes inductively by the above rules.